Mangold v Helm

 Mangold v Helm (2005) C-144/04 was a case before the European Court of Justice (ECJ) about age discrimination in employment.

 Facts

 Mangold was a 56-year-old German man employed on a fixed term contract in a permanent full-time job.
 The German government introduced the so-called Employment Promotion Act 1996 (Beschäftigungsförderungsgesetz) which allowed fixed term contracts for a two-year maximum, and otherwise were unlawful unless they could be objectively justified.
-But even this protection was removed (apparently to "promote employment") if the employee was over 60.
-Further amendments then changed the age to 52.
-Mr Mangold claimed that the lack of protection, over age 52, was unjustified age discrimination.
+This protection was removed if the employee was over 60, and further amendments then changed the age to 52.
+Mangold claimed that the lack of protection, over age 52, was unjustified age discrimination.

 Judgment

 The ECJ held in its judgment the German law contravened the Employment Equality Framework Directive, even though it did not have to be implemented until the end of 2006.
 It said that, in general terms, legislation that lets employers treat people differently because of their age “offends the principle” in international law of eliminating discrimination on the basis of age.
 The ECJ ruled that national courts must set aside any provision of national law which conflicts with the directive even before the period for implementation has expired.